Hearing Aid FAQ

 Q. If I change my mind and don’t want to wear hearing aids, what does it cost to return them?

 A. The standard trial period is 30 days.
 We do not charge a return fee during this period.
-If you choose to extend the trial period to as much as 90 days, you may still return the hearing aids with only a minor restocking fee which covers the costs of the clinic and audiologists time.
-See your audiologist for complete details.
+If you choose to extend the trial period to as much as 90 days, you may still return the hearing aids with only a minor restocking fee which covers the costs of the clinic and hearing care professional’s time.
+See your hearing care professional for complete details.

 Q. Is the refund fee lost forever?